blackboxlogic/OsmApiClient/README.md

+# DEPRECATED
+Development has moved to https://github.com/OsmSharp/io-api

+---

 # OsmApiClient
 This is a simple C# client to allow using [OSM API](https://wiki.openstreetmap.org/wiki/API_v0.6) easily.
 Please read the API's documentation and use it responsibly.
 Misuse can have an adverse affect on the OSM ecosystem.